Dealing with office politics: How to win the office politics game

 It wasn't until my last two years as an employee that my attitude about office politics shifted, which is why I felt it was important to talk about why politics exists and why we just have to accept it as a fact of life.
 Next, let's talk about how to run a positive campaign, as well as how to effectively deal with negative politics.

-Running a good campaign
+Running a Good Campaign

 In part one, I touched on the importance of promoting yourself and your team, and we'll explore that a little more, as well as other ways to engage in positive office politics, with the following best practices:

-- Network up and down.
 Politicians go on the road to meet “the people,” and you have to do the same, but within your company.
 For example, I had a department head who weighed in on my evaluation, but I had no interaction with this person.
 Once again my favorite supervisor had the perfect solution: find a project that will get you some face-time.
 She helped me get in on a project in which the head of the department was involved, and I was able to make a favorable and direct impression.

-- Find a mentor (or two).
 If you don't already have one, make it your goal to find a mentor in the next two weeks.
 I had a couple of them at my last job, and they helped me navigate difficult personalities; look for solutions when I needed a sounding board; and check my e-mails for sarcasm (priceless if, like me, sarcasm comes as naturally as exhaling).
 Most people like to help others — just be sure to come to him or her with a problem and a few possible solutions.
 Your mentor isn't there to listen to you complain or to solve all of your problems for you.

-- Take initiative.
 Start something new, even if it's just a fun thing for your coworkers to do together.
 Some of my coworkers organized yoga-at-work classes during lunch, fundraising activities, and office holiday celebrations.
 It doesn't have to be something that increases revenue to show leadership and team-building skills.
 (Although if you can identify a way to increase revenue, by all means, go for it!)

-- Overcome your fear of speaking up.
 Many people have good ideas, but they're afraid of being shot down or of what might happen if the idea bombs.
 But participation is an important part of good office politics.
 It shows that you're engaged and thinking of solutions.
 If you're too scared to speak up, talk to your mentor about ways to present your ideas at the next meeting or try joining a speaking group, such as Toastmasters.

-- Look for ways to look good.
 And not only ways to make yourself look good, but find ways to make your team, your boss, and your company look good.
 For example, I knew a designer who entered every design contest she could.
 If the company paid her entry fee, she entered something.
 She tried to get her coworkers to enter, too, but if one declined, she'd enter a second design into the contest.
 When she'd win one, it made her look good, and it made her design team and department look good, which in turn made her boss look good.
 And every boss wants to look good.

-- Think about the best interest of the team or company.
 Before asserting your opinion or arguing your case, ask yourself who will benefit.
 Are you against change because you don't want to take the time to learn something new, even though it'll improve a system?
 Think big-picture and beyond your immediate desires.
 When a disagreement starting going downhill, try to get the group to refocus on the big picture.

-- Be positive.
 This isn't always easy.
 Believe me, I've never been accused of being Little Miss Sunshine.
 But the people who constantly complain and play the victim are no fun to be around.
 People will start avoiding you, even if what you say has some merit.
 One coworker and I had a routine to deal with tough days at the office: We'd meet at the picnic tables for lunch and spend the first 10 minutes or so venting, then we'd move on and discuss anything but work.
 Sometimes it's cathartic to get things off your chest, but it doesn't lead to positive solutions, so don't dwell on it.
 You want a reputation as a problem-solver, not a whiner.